 If you believe investing in senior housing is a great way to get a leg up on your financial objectives, carefully consider some of the more common senior housing investment mistakes below.
 As with all niche markets, this one can pay great dividends, but has its obstacles and nuances to understand and plan for.
 Some of the prime mistakes new investors make include:

-- Failure to know the market: If you’re thinking about investing in a market that already has an abundance of independent and assisted living centers, you’re unlikely to find your investment is very successful.
+If you’re thinking about investing in a market that already has an abundance of independent and assisted living centers, you’re unlikely to find your investment is very successful.
 Perform extensive research to determine which senior housing sector needs are most pressing in your target sub-market.
 Or, if those needs have already been met by other investors or private entities, consider shifting your focus to a nearby market that’s underserved.

-- Trusting trends: Develop a senior housing strategy that accounts for local sub-market factors, as well as your own needs and objectives as a real estate professional.
+Develop a senior housing strategy that accounts for local sub-market factors, as well as your own needs and objectives as a real estate professional.
 If you’re hoping to keep your operating expenses at a minimum and avoid dealing with governmental regulations, for instance, you shouldn’t ever invest in skilled nursing, regardless of where national and regional trends are headed.

-- Placing your eggs in a single basket: As with all real estate investments, senior housing can be a risky purchase.
+As with all real estate investments, senior housing can be a risky purchase.
 Because of the increased costs associated with operating and owning senior-focused properties, many investors struggle to balance their cash flow.
 If you’re a first-time investor, senior housing likely isn’t for you.
 You should think of a senior housing investment as a way to diversify an existing real estate portfolio.

-- Choosing the wrong operators: The people you hire to operate your senior housing property will ultimately make or break your success with that particular investment.
+The people you hire to operate your senior housing property will ultimately make or break your success with that particular investment.
 Hire property managers intimately familiar with both your local market, as well as the senior market as a whole.
 Also, make sure they have a demonstrated track record of observing all relevant laws and regulations.

 Using senior housing as an investment vehicle allows you to both reap high returns while also providing the local market with a much-needed resource.
 Opting to make senior housing a part of your journey toward financial independence can help you diversify your investment strategy.
 Plus, you’ll make a difference in your community by serving a growing population in need of stable, reliable housing.